Kagami/shitsu/README.md

 shitsu aims to be pythonic, pep8-compatible, clean and simple framework
 with the main purpose to make it easy to write a new module for your needs.

+### Features

+* Minimal core: such commands as alias/join/leave implemented as common
+  modules; even load/modprobe modules could be bootstraped
+  (you could load your load while you load).
+* Strong xhtml-im focusing - we should use all clients capabilities not
+  just plain text.
+* Easy installation on both platforms, zero-dependency (except python).
+* Nice API, threading, ACL, ini-style config, aliases out of the box.

 ### Installation

 (There are a lot of methods - setuptools, distribute, pip, virtualenv,